gothwalritu/gothwalritu/README.md

 - 💬 Ask me about anything related to water quality and antibiotic resistance in environmental bacteria...
 I know its quite intriguing.

-- 📫 How to reach me: www.linkedin.com/in/ritugothwal
+- 📫 How to reach me: email- gothwalritu@gmail.com and linkedin - www.linkedin.com/in/ritugothwal

 - 😄 Pronouns: She/Her